BoboTiG/python-mss/README.rst

 **Warning**: from the version 2.0.0 for specific system import, now you do as::

     # MacOS X
-    from mss.darwin import MSSMac as mss
+    from mss.darwin import MSS

     # GNU/Linux
-    from mss.linux import MSSLinux as mss
+    from mss.linux import MSS

     # Microsoft Windows
-    from mss.windows import MSSWindows as mss
+    from mss.windows import MSS

 The second change is the split into several files.
 Each OS implementation is into a `platform.system()`.py.
-For GNU/Linux, you will find the `MSSLinux` class into the file "mss/linux.py".
+For GNU/Linux, you will find the `MSS` class into the file "mss/linux.py".

 This make life easier for contributors and reviewers.